GPS-Demos/suny-ther-assist/setup_services/rag/README.md

 - Generate therapeutic pattern library
 - Upload to GCS with 300-token chunking

+**IMPORTANT NOTES:**
+- **Timeout Issues**: Import operations can take 10+ minutes and may timeout.
+If this happens:
+  1. Check the operation status in [Google Cloud Console](https://console.cloud.google.com/ai/search/datastores)
+  2. The operation may still be running in the background
+  3. Use the resumable version: `python setup_transcript_datastore_resumable.py`
-NOTE: If you run into a 400 error about exceeding the maximum number of files then use the RAG Corpus
+- **File Limit**: If you get a 400 error about exceeding maximum files, use the resumable script
+- **Wrong Datastore Error**: If you see references to `ebt-corpus` instead of `transcript-patterns`, make sure you're running the correct script

 ## Corpus Organization